MA3STR0/kimsufi-crawler/README.md

 Kimsufi/So-you-Start Avaliability Crawler
 ============================

-> Crawler that will notify as soon as OVH servers on Kimsufi/So-you-Start become available for purchase.
+> Crawler that will notify you when Kimsufi servers (or So-you-Start, or OVH) become available for purchase.

 **TL;DR**